-A wire fox terrier has won Best in Show at the Westminster Kennel Club for the 15th time.
+A wire fox terrier has won Best in Show at the Westminster Kennel Club 15 times.

 Wire fox terriers are smart, high-energy, friendly dogs.